San Francisco's Must-See Museums

 The Walt Disney Family Museum

-Dedicated to the life and work of Walt Disney, creator of some of America’s most beloved animation including Mickey Mouse, this museum is housed in a historic building on the Presidio.
+Dedicated to the life and work of Walt Disney, creator of some of America’s most beloved animation including Mickey Mouse, this museum is housed in a historic building in the Presidio.
 Contemporary interactive galleries and state-of-the-art exhibits are narrated in Walt's own voice, and feature early drawings, cartoons, movies, music, listening stations, more than 200 video screens and a spectacular model of Disneyland.
 While you're there, enjoy daily screenings of Disney movie classics.
 On view in 2018 is Make Believe: The World of Glen Keane (through September 3rd) and Walt Disney's Nine Old Men: Masters of Animation (opening May 17th through January 7th, 2019), both also featuring exclusive examples of Google's Tilt Brush technology use to advance animation creativity.

 Asian Art Museum

 Located in the Civic Center neighborhood, this stately museum is home to one of the world’s most diverse collections of art and objects from across the Asian continent.
 Spanning 6,000 years of human history, visitors can enjoy beautiful paintings, sculptures, furniture, textiles and armor, among other objects, originating from Turkey, China, India, Japan, the Philippines and other Asian cultures.